piouson/kubernetes-bootcamp/README.md

 ## 15. Exam

-In the CKAD exam, you are expected to solve about 15 questions in 2 hours.
+In the [Certified Kubernetes Application Developer (CKAD)](https://training.linuxfoundation.org/certification/certified-kubernetes-application-developer-ckad/) exam, you are expected to solve about 15 questions in 2 hours.
 What makes this exam difficult is time required to verify all your answers.
 Just providing a solution to a question is not enough, you must always test that your solutions work as expected, otherwise, you are guaranteed to fail.

-Please read the [kubectl cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) before taking the exam.
+Please read through the [kubectl cheat sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) before taking the exam.

 ### Exam simulation

 The _Tasks_ provided in this bootcamp require more time to solve than standard exam question, which makes them more difficult.
 Therefore, you can simulate an exam by completing all _Tasks_ under 2 hours.

-In addition, after paying for the exam, you will be provided access to an exam simulation from [killer.sh](https://killer.sh/) which you can attempt twice.
+In addition, after paying for the exam, you will be provided access to an exam simulation from [Killer.sh](https://killer.sh/) which you can attempt twice.
 The simulation environment will be similar to the exam environment, and the questions are also similar in difficulty to exam questions.
 However, you will need to solve about 20 questions in the same time, which makes the simulation more difficult.

-If you are able to complete all the _Tasks_ from this bootcamp under 2 hours, you will find that you are also able to complete the exam simulation from [killer.sh](https://killer.sh/) under 2 hours.
+If you are able to complete all 16 _Tasks_ under 2 hours, you will find that you are also able to complete the exam simulation from [Killer.sh](https://killer.sh/) under 2 hours.
 This is all the confidence you need to pass your CKAD exam, you really don't need anything else.

 ### Environment setup